-RTHK, the authorised broadcaster from HK, aims at building a news platform for all and enables the minorities to participate equally.
+RTHK, the authorised broadcaster from HK, aims at building a news platform for all and enables the minorities to take part equally.

 After the launch of the TV channel app, RTHK continued to deliver news on mobile.
-They defined 3 groups of target users: the general public, low vision users and people with limited cellular data.
-We consequently came up with two viewing modes to meet various needs.
+They defined 3 groups of target users: the public, low vision users and people with limited cellular data.
+We so came up with two viewing modes to meet various needs.

-In multimedia mode, users can access to multimedia content and pin news tiles on the dashboard with ease.
+In multimedia mode, users can get access to to multimedia content and pin news tiles on the dashboard with ease.
 It works like shortcuts, pointing users to a news category, article, podcast programme or radio channel.
 Live info like weather and traffic news are also shown at a glance.
 Users can rearrange, add or remove news tile by dragging a tile.
-Indeed our team had set some rules to make the interaction looks smoother, for example, fill up with tiles if the row above is empty.
+Indeed our team had set some rules to make the interaction looks smoother, such as filling up with tiles if the row above is empty.

 Simple mode is for both low vision users and who wants to reduce data usage, we put the former users in priority, as they need a particular design to assist with the usage of a device than the other.
 Therefore the design aims to meet the web accessibility standard, WCAG 2.0 (Level AA) to make it usable for these people.